This post may contain affiliate links. Read my full disclosure policy.

 Every situation, no matter how challenging, is conspiring to bring you into greater vibrational energy.
 Will you receive it?
 Panache Desai

-Breakfast got a whole lot easier this week with these whole grain Rhubarb Muffins – so delicious, easy ( just one-bowl!) and healthy TOO, perfect for breakfast on-the-go!
-Made with whole grain flour, oatmeal and only maple syrup to sweeten!
+Breakfast got a whole lot easier this week with these whole-grain Rhubarb Muffins – so delicious, easy and healthy!
+Perfect for breakfast on the go!
+Made with whole grain flour, oats and only maple syrup to sweeten!

-But what I love most about this Rhubarb Muffin recipe is not only how easy it is to make (10-15 minutes of hands-on time, and like I said, one bowl) but how adaptable the recipe is.
+But what I love most about these Rhubarb Muffins is how easy they are to make (10-15 minutes of hands-on time, and made in one bowl) and how adaptable the recipe is.
 They can be made vegan, or they can be made gluten-free!
-Give them whirl and see for yourself!
+Give them a whirl and see for yourself!

 The only sugar in the recipe is for the sprinkling on top, which is optional.
 Maple syrup is used here to balance out the tartness of the rhubarb.
 I’ve also cut down the fat in the muffin and made them with olive oil… so perfect!